The unbounded Kasparov product by a differentiable module: The modular transform

 This proves the lemma. \end{proof}

-In order to compute the integral of $f : (0,\infty) \to \sL(X)$ (and to show that this function is integrable) we now want to apply the Lebesgue dominated convergence theorem.
+In order to compute the integral of $f : (0,\infty) \to \sL(Y)$ (and to show that this function is integrable) we now want to apply the Lebesgue dominated convergence theorem.
 Or in other words we need to find a positive integrable function $g : (0,\infty) \to [0,\infty)$ such that

-This turns out to be a subtle problem and the solution will rely on the algebraic identities of Subsection \ref{ss:prealgide} and the detailed estimates that we carry out in the appendix to this paper.
-On top of these estimates we will need the following two lemmas:
+This turns out to be a subtle problem and the solution will rely on the identities derived in Subsection \ref{ss:prealgide} and the estimates that we carry out in the appendix to this paper.
+On top of these estimates we need the following two lemmas: